422divya/Devops-tasks/task2-Linuxcommand.md

 **To list files/directories**

-ls -l: To list all the files and directories in the current directories
+<sub>ls -l</sub>: To list all the files and directories in the current directories

 ls -la: To list all the files and directories inclding hidden file which start with dot(.)

 ls *:  List directory content along with its sub directory

 ls -i: List files and directories with index number